pxc/gitbook/text/09_Reviewing_History_Git_Log/0_ Reviewing_History_Git_Log.markdown

 	| | | * | 0a7d387 : Removed debug print.
 	| | | * | 4d6b69c : Fixed to close opened file description.

-You can also use '--date-order', which orders the commits primarily by commit date.
-This option is similar to --topo-order in the sense that no parent comes before all of its children, but otherwise things are still ordered in the commit timestamp order.
+You can also use `--date-order`, which orders the commits primarily by commit date.
+This option is similar to `--topo-order` in the sense that no parent comes before all of its children, but otherwise things are still ordered in the commit timestamp order.
 You can see that development lines are not grouped together here: they jump around as